Trump declares "mission accomplished" after U.S.-led airstrikes in Syria

 Breaking News Emails

-President Donald Trump declared "mission accomplished" early Saturday after the U.S.-led predawn airstrikes in Syria dealt what Pentagon officials called a "very serious blow" at "the heart of the Syrian chemical weapons program."
+President Donald Trump declared "mission accomplished" on Saturday after the U.S.-led predawn airstrikes in Syria dealt what Pentagon officials called a "very serious blow" at "the heart of the Syrian chemical weapons program."

 While Syrian television reported that the nation's air defenses had responded to the strikes, "none of our aircraft or missiles in this operation were successfully engaged" by President Bashar al-Assad's regime, said Lt.
 Gen. Kenneth McKenzie, the director of the Joint Chiefs of Staff.